Santa Barbara Drug Crime Lawyers

 - Medical Marijuana

-Sanford and Christy Horowitz make it a point to guide our clients through each step of the legal process, and to explore all available options – including alternative sentencing and diversion programs to protect your freedom and to keep your criminal record clean.
+Sanford Horowitz makes it a point to guide our clients through each step of the legal process, and to explore all available options – including alternative sentencing and diversion programs to protect your freedom and to keep your criminal record clean.